Regardless of where you are based in the world, you need a licence from us if:

-- You do not contract directly with any of the customers who place bets on the facilities you provide ie only customers of another operator can access your betting facilities via that other operator’s website or app.
+- you do not contract directly with any of the customers who place bets on the facilities you provide that is only customers of another operator can access your betting facilities via that other operator’s website or app.

 Current application fees

 |F2||£550,000 or greater, up to but excluding £2 million||£3,520|

 |F3||£2 million or greater, up to but excluding £5.5 million0||£3,520|